Massive scalar field perturbation on Kerr black holes in dynamical Chern-Simons gravity: Summary and Discussions

 In this work, within the framework of dCSG theory, we studied carefully the time evolution of the massive scalar field perturbation on Kerr background by performing a $(2+1)$-dimensional simulation.
 We found that tachyonic instability always occurs for any nonzero spin $a$ and any scalar field mass $m_\Phi$ as long as the coupling constant $\alpha$ exceeds a critical value $\alpha_c$.
 The value of $\alpha_c$ depends on the values of $a$ and $m_\Phi$.
 For fixed $m_\Phi$, $\alpha_c$ decreases as $a$ is increased; While for fixed $a$, $\alpha_c$ increases as $m_\Phi$ is increased, which means the scalar field mass $m_\Phi$ will suppress the instability or even quench the instability if $m_\Phi$ is large enough.
 Physically, as shown in Fig. \ref{EffectiveMassM05}, the influences of the parameters $\alpha$ and $m_\Phi$ on the onset of the tachyonic stability can be explained qualitatively from the behaviors of the effective mass square $m^2_{\rm eff}=m_\Phi^2 -\alpha ~^\ast R R$.

 Although, we have obtained object pictures of the time evolution of the scalar field perturbation and the quantitative influences of the parameters $(a, \alpha, m_\Phi)$ on the onset of the tachyonic instability, there remains several interesting issues.
 From Figs. \ref{PsiM05} and \ref{Psia0108}, one can see that, if instability is not triggered $(\alpha<\alpha_c)$, the scalar field perturbation will exhibit oscillatory behavior at late time.
-Such behavior has been observed in GR $(\alpha=0)$ with analytical expression given in Refs. \cite{Price:1971fb,Burko:2004jn},
+Similar behavior has already been observed in GR $(\alpha=0)$ \cite{Price:1971fb,Burko:2004jn} and sEGB \cite{Doneva:2020kfv} theories, and also in dCSG theory for spherically symmetric black hole background \cite{Macedo:2018txb}, with analytical expression as

-And it has also been observed in sEGB \cite{Doneva:2020kfv}.
+where $\omega_c \sim m_\Phi$.
+The power-law index $p$ exhibits transitional behavior from $p=-(\ell +3/2)$ at intermediate times to $p=-5/6$ at very late times.
 From the figures, it is interesting to see that the coupling constant $\alpha$ nearly has no influence on such oscillatory behavior.
 How to understand this phenomenon needs more careful studies on the late time tail.
+Beyond the scalar field perturbation we considered in present work, there is of course the possibility of gravitational field perturbation as well.
+The coupling between the two types of perturbations may make the phenomena richer.
+This issue has been studied extensively for spherically symmetric black hole background in Refs. \cite{Molina:2010fb,Pani:2011xj,Macedo:2018txb}.
+It is interesting to extend these studies to rotating case to see the influence of the black hole spin.
 In this work, we only study the time evolution of the scalar field perturbation in linearized level.
 The appearance of instability indicates the possible existence of scalarized black holes as an end-state.
 To gain better understanding of the fate of this instability, a full non-linear evolution of the perturbation and the construction of scalarized black holes are called for.
 As perturbations with higher azimuthal number $m$ normally trigger more moderate instability, so in this work we only focus on axisymmetric perturbations with $m=0$.
 For perturbations with $m \neq 0$, beyond the tachyonic instability, there may appear another type of instability for massive scalar field perturbations, the well-known superradiant instability \cite{Brito:2015oca}.
 Unfortunately, as the growing time of the superradiant instability is usually very large, the observation of this instability requires a long stable time evolution of the perturbations, which will be a great challenge for numerical calculations.
 We leave these questions for further investigations.